Ormeau Hills

 Employment conditions in Ormeau Hills rank among the top 10% of areas assessed nationally

-Over a 12-month period ending September 2025, employment increased by 2.5% alongside labour force growth of 2.4%, reducing unemployment by 0.2 percentage points.
-In contrast, Rest of Qld saw employment rise by 1.7%, labour force grow by 2.1%, and unemployment increase by 0.3 percentage points.
-State-level data to 25-Nov-25 shows Queensland employment contracted by 0.01% with an unemployment rate of 4.2%.
-Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Ormeau Hills' employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+However, agriculture, forestry & fishing has limited presence with only 0.2% employment compared to the regional average of 4.5%.
+Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
+In the 12-month period ending September 2025, employment increased by 2.4%, while the labour force grew by 2.2%, causing the unemployment rate to fall by 0.1 percentage points.
+This contrasts with Rest of Qld where employment rose by 1.7%, the labour force grew by 2.1%, and unemployment rose by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment is forecast to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Ormeau Hills' employment mix suggests local employment should increase by 6.3% over five years and 13.1% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.

 Frequently Asked Questions - Employment